 Thank you so much to Frivolous Bear Studios and Blackbird Revolt for supporting our show.
 We hope you’ll join us in giving love back to our sponsors, so we can all continue to make weird, experimental art.
 Without further ado, let’s walk together into Laurie’s House.

-Hamnah: Content warnings for this episode of Laurie’s House include descriptions of food, dysphoria, fire and burning, complex and complicated relationships, discussions of religion, discussions of ableism, snakes, birds, flirting, and romance.
+Hamnah: Content warnings for this episode of Laurie’s House include descriptions of food, dysphoria, fire and burning, complex and complicated relationships, references to sex, discussions of self-harm, discussions of ableism, snakes, and birds.
 Please take care of yourself while listening and thank you for Going There with us.

 Episode 7: WHAT WE GIVE AWAY.